microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-roleassignments.md

 ## Step 3: Retrieve access review decisions before recording any decisions

 In this step, you'll retrieve the access review decision items before we complete the access review.
-An access review is completed either when all reviewers submit decisions or when the access review instance expires.
+An access review is completed either when the access review instance duration expires, or if an administrator manually stops the instance.

 ### Request